20hertz/TimeBurn/README.md

   The entry point for the iOS app, which sets up the environment with shared objects like `TimerManager`, `WatchConnectivityProvider`, and `NavigationCoordinator`.

 - **HomeView.swift**
   Displays a list of timers (using `RowView`) or a placeholder when no timers exist.
-A “+” button in the toolbar navigates to `CreateView`.
+A "+" button in the toolbar navigates to `CreateView`.

 - **RowView.swift**
-  Displays a single timer’s name (or, if empty, its configuration text) and a small indicator if the timer is running.
+  Displays a single timer's name (or, if empty, its configuration text) and a small indicator if the timer is running.
 Row height is fixed for consistency.

 - **TimerView.swift**
   Shows the countdown (with a circular progress bar), round indicators, and control buttons (Play/Pause, Reset).
 It also provides navigation to an edit screen.

 - **CreateView.swift**
   Presents a form (using `TimerForm`) for creating a new timer.
-It validates that the active duration is greater than 0:00 (showing an alert if not) and, upon saving, navigates directly to the newly created timer’s view.
+It validates that the active duration is greater than 0:00 (showing an alert if not) and, upon saving, navigates directly to the newly created timer's view.

 - **EditView.swift**
-  Similar to CreateView but pre-populated with an existing timer’s configuration for editing.
+  Similar to CreateView but pre-populated with an existing timer's configuration for editing.
 It also validates that the active duration is greater than 0:00.

+- **WatchConnectivityProvider_iOS.swift**
+  iOS-specific implementation of the WatchConnectivityProvider that handles iOS session lifecycle, volume control implementation, and iOS-specific message handling.

 ### watchOS Components